liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/11-validating-modules-against-the-target-platform/01-intro.markdown

 `7.2.10.fp1`, `7.2.10.fp2`, etc.).

-Setting the target platform property provides a static *distro* JAR for the specified version of @product@, which contains all the metadata (i.e., capabilities, packages, versions, etc.) running in that version.
+Setting the target platform property provides a static *distro* JAR for the specified version of @sharepoint@, which contains all the metadata (i.e., capabilities, packages, versions, etc.) running in that version.
 The distro JAR is a complete snapshot of everything provided in the OSGi runtime; this serves as the target platform's list of capabilities that your modules are validated